cozy/cozy-stack/docs/cli/cozy-stack_apps.md

 ```
       --all-domains     work on all domains iterativelly
-      --domain string   specify the domain name of the instance
+      --domain string   specify the domain name of the instance (default "cozy.tools:8080")
   -h, --help            help for apps
 ```